ohad1s/safe_multi-threaded_stack/README.md

 1.make

-2.open other terminal(you need one terminal to server and other for the clients)
+2.open another terminal(you need one terminal for server and aother one for each client)

 3.run server by with command ./server